GIRA/PhysicalBits/README.md

 UziScript is a concurrent programming language and virtual machine for educational robotics.
 The current implementation only supports Arduino as hardware platform.

+## Motivation

+Arduino has become one of the most popular platforms for building electronic projects, especially among hobbyists, artists, designers, and people just starting with electronics.
+The Arduino software library and integrated development environment provide an abstraction layer over the hardware details that makes it possible to build interesting projects without a complete understanding of more advanced microcontroller concepts such as interrupts, ports, registers, timers, and such.
+At the same time, this abstraction layer can be bypassed to access advanced features if the user needs them.
+These characteristics make the Arduino platform suitable for both beginners and experts.

+However, there is one aspect in which the Arduino language lacks proper abstractions: concurrency.
+For all but the simplest projects, the setup() and loop() [program structure](http://playground.arduino.cc/ArduinoNotebookTraduccion/Structure) proposed by Arduino is not expressive enough.
+Even moderately complex problems require some sort of simultaneous task execution.

+Furthermore, most educational robotics projects require the implementation of a device that performs two or more simultaneous tasks.
+This poses a limitation on the type of educational projects that can be carried out, especially if the teaching subject is not robotics or programming itself.

+## Proposed Solution

+We propose the implementation of a concurrent programming language supported by a virtual machine running on the Arduino.
+We call this language UziScript and we expect it to become a suitable compilation target for visual programming environments such as [Physical Etoys](http://tecnodacta.com.ar/gira/projects/physical-etoys), [Scratch for Arduino](http://s4a.cat), and [Ardublock](http://blog.ardublock.com/), among others.

+Given that the main purpose of this programming language is educational, it was designed based on the following principles:
+* __Simplicity__: It should be easy to reason about the virtual machine and understand how it performs its job.
+* __Abstraction__: the language should provide high-level functions that hide away some of the details regarding both beginner and advanced microcontroller concepts (such as timers, interruptions, concurrency, pin modes, and such).
+These concepts can later be introduced at a pace compatible with the needs of the student.
+* __Monitoring__: It should be possible to monitor the state of the board while it is connected to the computer.
+* __Autonomy__: The programs must be able to run without a computer connected to the board.
+* __Debugging__: the toolchain must provide mechanisms for error handling and step by step code execution.
+Without debugging tools, the process of fixing bugs can be frustrating for an inexperienced user.

 ## Installation

 The Uzi firmware is a simple sketch that you can upload to your board using the standard Arduino IDE.
 You can find the source code here: [/c++/UziFirmware/UziFirmware.ino](/c++/UziFirmware/UziFirmware.ino)